Ibiza Virgins' Guide to Disco Buses

 Other buses

-Between 06:30 and 23:30, regular buses operate throughout day.
-You might not have enough holiday budget to afford whizzing round in a taxi.
-Maybe you still don't have a licence drive even a scooter.
+Between 06:30 and 23:30, regular buses operate throughout the day.
+You might not have enough holiday budget to afford whizzing around in a taxi and maybe you still don't have a licence to drive even a scooter.
 If it's no to both, embrace your repressed memories of the school bus and all the big laughs you had on there as a kid.

 Air-conditioned and regular, Ibiza's buses run all day until the disco buses take over.
 There are half-hourly connections between the major resorts.

 Many buses, particularly to and from Ibiza Town, won't let you board wearing a bikini or without a top or t-shirt - rules are rules.
-If you are heading to the beach this way make sure you pack a sarong or bring a t-shirt with you.
+If you are heading to the beach by bus, make sure you pack a sarong or bring a t-shirt with you.

-For a full list of bus timetables and prices see the Ibiza Bus Company website.
+For a full list of bus timetables and prices see this website of the island government Consell de Ibiza.

 Scooter or quad hire

-If a scooter or quad is on your Ibiza bucket list you can find hire places in every town, so make sure you shop around a bit first to find the best rental prices.
-They're great little vehicles for exploring the island and are easy to park, just make sure you wear your helmet at all times.
-Not only is it for protection, you could find yourself being slapped a €200 fine if you get caught without one.
+If a scooter or quad is on your Ibiza bucket list, you can find places that rent them in every town; just make sure you shop around a bit first to find the best prices.
+They're great little vehicles for exploring the island and are easy to park: just make sure you wear your helmet at all times.
+Not only is it for protection; you could find yourself being slapped with a €200 fine if you get caught without one.

 If you are travelling in a group, hiring a car might also be an option.

-Head her for information about hiring a car or scooter.
+Head here for information about hiring a car or scooter.

 Taxis